Skip to product information

 Height: 8.0cm Width: 9.0cm x 10.0cm

-The "Blue Kochi Chrysanthemum Arabesque Design Katakuchi" is a masterpiece created by Miyagawa Kosai that embodies the traditions of Kyoto.
-This katakuchi is characterized by its deep blue "blue color" and has a beautifully painted "chrysanthemum arabesque design" on its surface.
-The chrysanthemum design has long been a symbol of "eternal youth and longevity" based on its efficacy as a medicinal herb, while the arabesque design symbolizes "longevity" and "prosperity" as the vines continue to grow without interruption.
-These auspicious designs were highly valued as wedding furnishings in the Edo period, and are still popular today for their auspicious qualities.
+The "Blue Kochi Chrysanthemum Arabesque Katakuchi" is a masterpiece created by Miyagawa Kosai, embodying Kyoto tradition.
+This katakuchi features a deep blue "blue" color and a beautifully painted "chrysanthemum arabesque" pattern on its surface.
+The chrysanthemum pattern has long symbolized "longevity" based on its efficacy as a medicinal herb, while the arabesque pattern, with its never-ending vines, symbolizes "longevity" and "prosperity."
+These auspicious patterns were highly valued as wedding furnishings during the Edo period, and remain popular today for their auspicious qualities.

-Katakuchi is a traditional vessel with a spout on one side of the rim, and has been used in Japan since the Jomon and Yayoi periods.
+Katakuchi is a traditional vessel with a spout on one side of the rim, and has been loved in Japan since the Jomon and Yayoi periods.
 This shape is used especially for serving sake, and its wider opening compared to a tokkuri allows you to fully enjoy the aroma of the sake.
-Katakuchi can be used in a variety of ways, from ancient times to the present day, and has been used in a variety of ways at the dinner table and at tea ceremonies.
+Katakuchi, which can be used in a variety of ways, has continued to be used in a variety of ways at the dinner table and at tea ceremonies from ancient times to the present day.

-"Koshi" is a technique that originated in Cochinchina, which refers to the area currently known as Vietnam, and its name became widespread under the influence of the Chinese dynasty.
-This technique was later developed into Kyoto ware, and many tea utensils were produced, especially to meet the demand at tea ceremonies.
-In the "Blue Koshi Chrysanthemum Arabesque Pattern Katakuchi," the vivid blue of the blue is expressed using the Koshi technique, and the chrysanthemum arabesque pattern painted on top of it creates a beautiful contrast.
-This katakuchi, which combines the traditions of Kyoto ware and the Koshi technique, is highly regarded as a tea utensil, combining sophisticated beauty with practicality.
+"Koshi" is a technique that originated in Cochinchina, which refers to the area of present-day Vietnam, and its name became widespread under the influence of the Chinese dynasty.
+This technique was later developed into Kyoto ware, and many tea utensils were produced, particularly to meet the demand for tea ceremonies.
+The "Blue Kooshi Chrysanthemum Arabesque Katakuchi" features a vibrant blue color expressed using the Kooshi technique, with the chrysanthemum arabesque pattern painted on top creating a beautiful contrast.
+This katakuchi, which combines the traditions of Kyoto ware with the Kooshi technique, is highly regarded as a tea ceremony utensil, combining sophisticated beauty with practicality.

-Makuzu ware is known for being particularly rich in techniques among Kyoto ware, encompassing a wide range of techniques such as overglaze painting, blue and white porcelain, iron painting, Kochi, and gold lining.
-The Miyagawa Kosai family boasts a history of approximately 330 years, during which time they have inherited techniques such as copying Ninsei and Kenzan, and have produced many pieces that are in keeping with the times.
-The "Blue Kochi Chrysanthemum Arabesque Design Katakuchi" is a piece that beautifully combines these techniques, and strongly reflects the diversity and tradition of Makuzu ware.
+Makuzu ware is known for its particularly rich technical range among Kyoto wares, encompassing a wide range of techniques including overglaze painting, blue and white porcelain, iron painting, Kochi porcelain, and gold lining.
+The Miyagawa Kosai family boasts a history of approximately 330 years, during which time they have inherited techniques such as copying Ninsei and Kenzan, and have produced many pieces that are in tune with the times.
+The "Blue Kochi Chrysanthemum Arabesque Katakuchi" is a piece that beautifully combines these techniques, and strongly reflects the diversity and tradition of Makuzu ware.

 The history of Miyagawa family pottery began around 1680, when the first generation Miyagawa Kobee Masakazu moved to Kyoto and began producing pottery.
-During its history, which dates back to the early Edo period, a wide variety of pottery was produced in keeping with the times.
-When sencha tea was popular, they produced sencha tea utensils, and when the tea ceremony was fashionable, they produced tea utensils, and this tradition continues to this day.
-Today, the Miyagawa Kosai family's works are highly regarded both at home and abroad, and they have many fans, especially in the United States, the United Kingdom, France, and China.
+During its history, which dates back to the early Edo period, a wide variety of pottery has been produced in response to the changing times.
+When sencha tea was popular, they produced sencha tea utensils, and when the tea ceremony was in vogue, they produced tea utensils, and this tradition continues to this day.
+Today, the Miyagawa Kosai family's works are highly acclaimed both at home and abroad, with many fans, especially in the United States, the United Kingdom, France, and China.

 Domestic and international evaluation and future

-The "Blue Kochi Chrysanthemum Arabesque Katakuchi" fascinates many people with its vivid colors and intricate patterns, and is a piece that embodies the techniques and traditions of Makuzu ware.
-This piece, which continues to be loved especially in the world of tea ceremony, also plays a role in conveying Japanese beauty to the world.
-It is expected that Makuzu ware pieces, which are imbued with the elegance and splendor of Kyoto, will continue to be highly acclaimed both at home and abroad, and that their charm will be conveyed to many people.
+The "Blue Kochi Chrysanthemum Arabesque Design Katakuchi" has captivated many people with its vibrant colors and intricate patterns, and is a piece that embodies the techniques and traditions of Makuzu ware.
+This piece, which continues to be particularly beloved in the world of tea ceremony, also plays a role in conveying Japanese beauty to the world.
+It is expected that Makuzu ware, which exudes the elegance and splendor of Kyoto, will continue to be further appreciated both at home and abroad, and that its charm will be conveyed to many people.

 View full details